Dave-Gilbert/rgen/README.md

 ![Example Student Grade Sheet](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_1.png)

 Scores are tabulated in several ways, 2 are shown in the preceding example.
-A fixed value score can be entered, this strategy is used in questions 1 through 7 where a comment is attached to a score for the question.
-Questions 8, 9 and 10 deduct points from a total for various mistakes.
+A fixed value score can be entered, this strategy is used in questions 1 - 7.
+Questions 8, 9 and 10 were scored by deducting points from a total.
 Each deduction includes an explanatory comment.
-The system includes obvious error checks that prevent negative scores, or providing multiple contradictory fixed scores.
+Rgen includes error checks that prevent negative scores and prevent multiple contradictory fixed scores.
+Rgen also support additive comments, where scoring starts at zero and each comment adds points to the total.
+Mixing too many scoring strategies can be confusing so this test does not illustrate the additive strategy.

 While MyCanvas will not export grades on a per question basis it will export full grade sheets.
-In the case of multiple choice quizzes which are automatically graded within myCanvas, these scores can be downloaded and merged with other data collected by Rgen.
+In the case of multiple choice quizzes which are automatically graded within MyCanvas, these scores can be downloaded and merged with other data collected by Rgen.
 The following view shows a partial grade calculation which includes several course assignments, although the second term test, final assignment and final exam have not yet been added to the totals.